jstuck01/informix-backup-ibm-cos/README.md

 # informix-backup-ibm-cos
 The Informix-Backup-IBM-COS project enables backing up Informix databases to IBM Cloud Object Storage leveraging S3 storage protocols.
 The utility is simple to use, and once configured, requires only knowledge of Informix backup and restore operations.
+The utility simply acts as a pipline to direct backup and restore streams to and from the cloud.

-It leverages the Backup and Restore (BAR) function with STDIO features of Informix and provides a seamless bridge to IBM Cloud Object Storage.
+The Utility leverages the Backup and Restore (BAR) function with STDIO features of Informix and provides a seamless bridge to IBM Cloud Object Storage.
 Both log files and data files can be configured for backup and restore operations.

 Full support for Informix Backup and Restore function is available as follows:
 * full level 0 backups